breatheco-de/content/src/content/lesson/what-are-dictionaries-in-python.md

 }
 ```

 As shown in the example, you can use the reserved word `del` and then access the dictionary key `person["weight"]` to delete it.
-Another way in which you can remove a key-value from a dictionary is by using the `pop()` method, this method receives as parameter the name of the key, removes that key-value from the dictionary and returns the value it removed, which in the example is stored in the `age` variable.
+Another way in which you can remove a key-value from a dictionary is by using the `pop()` method, this method receives as a parameter the name of the key, removes that key-value from the dictionary, and returns the value it removed, which in the example is stored in the `age` variable.

 ## Iterating through a dictionary!